pudly/schmopera-hugo/content/articles/advice-for-young-musicians-from-young-agents.md

 ---
-title: Advice for Young Musicians, from Young Agents
+title: "Advice for Young Musicians, from Young Agents"
 ---

 <h2>Being a Good Colleague</h2>